Shothogun/Shothogun/README.md

 Here u will find some of my university projects repo and personal projects!
 Have fun and a nice trip! :frog:

-- 🌱 Currently .Net+React developer
+- :atom: Currently .Net+React developer
 - :gem:	Research on Point Cloud Compression algorithms
-- :atom: React/React-native/NodeJS/TS beginner developer 😄
 - :snake: PyFanboy
 - :mag: Signal Processing interest